 Other factors include the vehicle's value and the size of the engine.

-As a general rule, the higher the value of a car or individual part, the higher the insurance costs, and it's almost impossible to guess the costs of insurance associated with a certain car.
+As a general rule, the higher the value of a car or individual part, the higher the insurance costs.
+And it's not easy to second-guess the costs of insurance associated with a certain car.

-For example, a Skoda Citigo hatchback is 11 insurance categories lower than the category for the cheapest Mini.
+For example, in 2018, a Skoda Citigo hatchback is several insurance categories lower than the category for the cheapest Mini.

-A no-claims discount (NCD) is a discount which reduces the cost of insurance for drivers who don't make insurance claims.
+A no claims bonus (NCB) is a discount which reduces the cost of insurance for drivers who don't make insurance claims.

-The amount saved is proportionate to the consecutive number of years that a driver has held a policy without making a claim.
+The amount saved is calculated by the consecutive number of years that a driver has held a policy without making a claim.